OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 Transfers of Your Personal Information Abroad

 Couchsurfing may store and process personal information in the United States and other countries, where under local laws you may have fewer legal rights.
 However, wherever we store your information we will treat it in accordance with this Privacy Policy.
-Couchsurfing complies with the US-EU Safe Harbor Framework and the US-Swiss Safe Harbor Framework and has certified our adherence to the Safe Harbor Privacy Principles of Notice, Choice, Onward Transfer, Security, Data Integrity, Access and Enforcement with respect to personal data collected from members in the EU and Switzerland.
-For more information about the Safe Harbor program and to view Couchsurfing’s certification, please visit the U.S. Department of Commerce’s Safe Harbor website.
+Couchsurfing participates in the US-EU Privacy Shield Framework and has certified our adherence to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement, and Liability with respect to personal data collected from members in the EU.
+For more information about the Privacy Shield program and to view Couchsurfing’s certification, please review the Privacy Shield List on the U.S. Department of Commerce's Privacy Shield website.

 Sharing of Information